chr15m/hoc-2024/slides/slides.md

 Now take a look at server.cljs - what this does is use Node's express server to stand up a simple webserver.
 After running it with `npx nbb server.cljs` it runs a simple webserver on port 8000.
 Visit that page in your web browser to see the hello world string being served.

 The final example you can run with `npx nbb server_reagent.cljs`.
 The main thing to note here is server side Reagent rendering.
 You need to have React installed to do this because Reagent relies on React.
-You don't need to isntall Reagent itself because nbb comes with Reagent pre-compiled.
+You don't need to install Reagent itself because nbb comes with Reagent pre-compiled.

+Notice that I have put a button in the Reagent example, but it doesn't do anything when clicked.
+This is because we are rendering server side so everything gets turned into plain HTML and of course no event handlers can be found.

 -->